cloudmailin/docs.cloudmailin.com/docs/getting_started_on_heroku.md

     heroku config --long

 ## Setting the Target Location
-By default CloudMailin email addresses will simply forward to a default end point.
+By default CloudMailin email addresses will forward to a default end point.
 This location will simply accept the message and do nothing with it.
 In order to forward your email to your own website login to the [CloudMailin website](http://cloudmailin.com) using the username and password that can also be found in the configuration.
 You can then click on the address and then choose edit target to set the delivery location.

 Alternatively you can choose the Add-on from the Heroku Add-ons menu and click through to edit the website that your CloudMailin address will deliver to.